NoLtour/Uni-notes/(Year 1) SESA1015 Flight mechanics/Flight mechanics/Flight mechanics 3/aerodynamic centre.md

 In other terms:
 The Aerodynamic center is the point at which the pitching moment coefficient for the airfoil does not vary with lift coefficient (i.e. angle of attack), making analysis simpler.

-The lift and drag forces can be applied at a single point (the [[Centre of pressure]]), about which they exert zero torque, but this is impractical for analysis as the [[Centre of pressure]]'s location varies greatly with angle of attack.
+The lift and drag forces can be applied at a single point (the [[centre of pressure]]), about which they exert zero torque, but this is impractical for analysis as the [[centre of pressure]]'s location varies greatly with angle of attack.
 So this is why the aerodynamic centre is used.

 If we refer to [[measuring pitching moments on a plane]], keeping that in mind a graphical representation of the aerodynamic centre is shown below:
 ![[Pasted image 20211025212324.png]]